MSU vet school has about 1,000 candidates apply each year.

 Author’s note: Magoosh can help you prepare for the GRE, they have a free trial and money back guarantee.
 If you purchase Magoosh through this affiliate link, you will be helping to keep this site running.
-Right now I pay for everything out of my own pocket.

 Did you have large and small animal experience prior to applying to veterinary school?

 Both.
 A much higher amount of small animal experience my first cycle, and no large animal vet experience until my second cycle